-I was supposed to die, but I wrote a musical instead.
-And the healing music from the show set me on a worldwide adventure that is still unfolding.
+I was supposed to die, but I wrote a musical instead: The Last Session.
+That's why I call my life "Living in the Bonus Round."
+The healing songs from that show set me on a worldwide adventure that is still unfolding.
+And this blog has created a community of caregivers who seem to want to keep me alive.

 My latest project is refashioning "New World Waking" from its concert hall size into an experimental "crowd-sourced event" suitable as a school/church/community project that focus on redemptive non-violence, using real life examples of people who were victims of bullying or other forms of violence.
 People I met here on the Internet.